 Risso’s dolphins are predominantly deep water lovers and are therefore relatively unstudied, however in several places around the world they can be found within only metres of the coast enabling researchers to learn so much more about them.

 Other name: Grampus; Grey grampus; White-headed grampus; Gee gee's

 What do Risso’s dolphins look like?

 Unlike any other dolphin.
 They are very stocky dolphins with blunt heads and no discernible beak.
-Although they start out in life a grey/olive brown colour, as they get older they get whiter and whiter – a result of numerous scars and scratches from other Risso’s dolphins and their favourite food item, squid!
+Although they start out in life a grey/olive brown colour, as they get older they get whiter and whiter – a result of numerous scars and scratches from other Risso’s dolphins and their favourite food, squid!

 What’s life like for a Risso’s dolphin?

 Busy and incredibly sociable.
 Risso’s normally like the company of several other pod mates, sometimes lots, and although they’re normally boat-shy, they can be seen leaping out the water, breaching, tail and head-slapping and generally having a very active time.
 They’re also seen interacting with other species including bottlenose dolphins.

 Squid, squid and more squid!
 As with other species of whale and dolphin, what you eat can be determined by whereabouts in the world you live.
 So although squid is a favourite, Risso’s are also known to eat prawns and shrimp as well as cuttlefish.

 Risso’s dolphins can be found in almost all temperate and tropical waters around the world.
 They prefer deeper water and are usually found on the edge of continental shelves however there are several places around the world where they are found much closer to shore, where there are steep drop-offs or plenty of food.

 Individual Risso’s dolphins can easily be recognised by their unique dorsal fins which can be a variety of shapes and sizes and covered in scars and scratches.